shelly-pandey/currency-exchange-app/README.md

 -results are shown in output.
 -the output changes with respect to change in each field.
 -throws error for unsupported currencies.
--config.json hold all the APIs used.
--responsiveness applied for mobile.
+-config.json hold all the APIs used(although information like API key and user credentials is supposed to be in .env) -responsiveness applied for mobile.